KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 - The sound that cannot be heard
 - The origin that does not begin
-- The unknowable that gives rise to all structure
+- The unknowable that underlies all structure

 ⚑🕳️⟁